 Heat remaining 2 teaspoons of oil in the skillet and saute the mushrooms for about 6 to 7 minutes.
 Make sure they are thoroughly cooked.
 Remove from heat and cool completely.

-Spray an oval baking dish with cooking spray. (or generously cover in butter)
+Spray a 9x13 baking dish with cooking spray. (or generously cover in butter)

 Arrange the bread cubes in the dish.